DigitalPublishingToolkit/Money-Lab-Reader/docs/5_1-Maurer-Swartz.md

 matter for payments?
 For one thing, it further eroded public confidence in banks: banking itself, as an overarching ‘brand’, suffered.
-For another, it actively pushed more and more people out of conventional banking and into alternative financial services –from pawnshops to check cashing services and payday lenders, as well as prepaid payment cards.
+For another, it actively pushed more and more people out of conventional banking and into alternative financial services – from pawnshops to check cashing services and payday lenders, as well as prepaid payment cards.
 Entrepreneurial folk looking at payments started to see opportunity in non-bank provision of money services.
 Among payments innovators, there